-ZOLADEX (D-Ser(But)6Azgly10 LHRH) is a synthetic analogue of naturally occurring luteinising-hormone releasing hormone (LHRH).
-On chronic administration, ZOLADEX 10.8 mg results in inhibition of pituitary luteinising-hormone secretion leading to a fall in serum testosterone concentrations in men and serum oestradiol concentrations in women.
-Initially ZOLADEX 10.8 mg, like other LHRH agonists, may transiently increase serum testosterone concentrations in men and serum oestradiol concentrations in women.
+ZOLADEX (d-Ser(But)Azgly LHRH) is a synthetic analogue of naturally occurring luteinisinghormone releasing hormone (LHRH).
+On chronic administration ZOLADEX results in inhibition of pituitary LH secretion leading to a fall in serum testosterone concentrations in males and serum oestradiol concentrations in females.
+Initially, ZOLADEX, like other LHRH agonists, may transiently increase serum testosterone concentration in men and serum oestradiol concentration in women.

-In men by around 21 days after the first depot injection, testosterone concentrations have fallen to within the castrate range and remain suppressed with treatment every 3 months.
-If in exceptional circumstances repeat dosing does not occur at 3 months, data indicate that castrate levels of testosterone are maintained for up to 16 weeks in the majority of patients.
+In men, by around 21 days after the first implant injection, testosterone concentrations have decreased to within the castrate range and remain suppressed with continuous treatment every 28 days.
+This inhibition leads to prostate tumour regression and symptomatic improvement in the majority of patients.

-In women, serum oestradiol concentrations are suppressed by around 4 weeks after the first depot injection and remain suppressed until the end of the treatment period.
-In patients with oestradiol already suppressed by an LHRH analogue, suppression is maintained on the change of therapy to ZOLADEX 10.8 mg.
-Suppression of oestradiol is associated with a response in endometriosis and uterine fibroids and will result in amenorrhoea in the majority of patients.
+In women serum oestradiol concentrations are suppressed by around 21 days after the first depot injection and, with continuous treatment every 28 days remain suppressed at levels comparable with those observed in post menopausal women.
+This suppression is associated with endometrial thinning, suppression of follicular development within the ovary and a response in hormone dependent breast cancer (tumours that are ER-positive and/or PgR-positive), endometriosis and uterine fibroids and will result in amenorrhoea in the majority of patients.
+ZOLADEX results in cessation of menses in the majority of patients and so leads to an improvement in haematological status when this has been affected by the patient's fibroids.
+Menses usually return on average at 10 to 15 weeks post treatment.
+Fibroid regrowth has also been seen at 12 weeks post treatment.
 During early treatment with ZOLADEX some women may experience vaginal bleeding of variable duration and intensity.
 Such bleeding probably represents oestrogen withdrawal bleeding and is expected to stop spontaneously.

-During treatment with LHRH analogues, patients may enter the natural menopause.
-Rarely, some women do not resume menses on cessation of therapy.
+Rarely, some women may enter the menopause during treatment with LHRH analogues and not resume menses on cessation of therapy.